kgateway-dev/kgateway/docs/content/guides/gloo_federation/service_failover.md

 EOF
 ```

+Now that we have our two applications up and running, we can configure health checks and the failover resource.

+## Configure Failover Through Gloo-Fed

 A major part of failover is health checking.
 In order for Envoy to determine the state of the primary of failover endpoints, health checking must be enabled.

-## Configure Failover Through Gloo-Fed

-Add Health Checks to failover Upstream
+In this section we will specify a health check for the Blue instance of the application and create the failover configuration.

+First, let's add health checks to the blue Upstream:

 ```shell script
 kubectl patch --context $LOCAL_CLUSTER_CONTEXT upstream -n gloo-system default-service-blue-10000 --type=merge -p "
 spec: